robotourney/CodersCup/README.md

     - Shall be reveal later.
 ---
 # Time Line
+- 25/1 : Registration Open.
-- 15/12 : Competition Overview.
+- 26/1 : Competition Overview.
-- 8/1 : Theme reveals
+- 15/2 : Theme reveals
-- 20/2 : Sending Deliver Link.
+- 10/4 : Sending Deliver Link.
-- 25/2 : Start Deliver the Codes.
+- 15/4 : Start Deliver the Codes.
-- 1/3  : End Deliver the Codes.
+- 22/4  : End Deliver the Codes.
-- 8/3  : Competition day.
+- 25/4  : Competition day.

 ---
 ## Categories

 -	Entry-level (Kudo)
 -	Intermediate (Scratch - pictoblox)
--	Senior (Unity game engine - MIT app inventor - **Gamemaker Studio**)
+-	Senior (Unity game engine - MIT app inventor - Gamemaker Studio)
--	Principal (Python - **Flutter**)
+-	Principal (Python - Flutter)

 ---

 ## Competition Phases:
-   - The competition will be divided into 2 phases.
+   - The competition will be divided into 2 phases.  **(400 Point)**
    - Phase 1 (Before Competition Phase)
    - Phase 2 (On-Competition Phase)

 ### Before Competition Phase
    - This Phase will start from the beginning of registration, it will review the constate progress for each team, and the final Code Review before competition.
 (Review Each category Guide for more details) **(50 Point)**
 ### On-Competition Phase
-   - This Phase will start on the competition day, and it will consist from two different parts. **(250 Point)**
+   - This Phase will start on the competition day, and it will consist from three different parts. **(350 Point)**

-   - Section 1 **(Pre-made Project)** :
+   - Section 1 **(Pre-made Project)** **(200 Point)** :
-     - The teams will showcase their project to a panel of judges, delivering a presentation that highlights the key aspects of their code. **(150 Point)**
+     - The teams will showcase their project to a panel of judges, delivering a presentation that highlights the key aspects of their code.
+     - **Judges will ask the team questions to make sure they understand what they deliver.**

    - Section 2 (On spot tasks) **(100 Point)**:
        - Section 1: A - Easy Task (to be delivered in 30 minutes) (50 point)
        - Section 2: A+ - Medium Task (to be delivered in 45 minutes) (30 Point)
        - Section 3: A++ - Difficult Task (to be delivered in 1 hour) (20 Point)
+    - **Section 3 (Secret Jugde) (50 Point)**
 ---
 ## On spot tasks
    - East Task: